 17) Malaria Medicine: many surfing locations in Indonesia have a high malaria risk.
 That said, the first time (in 13 trips) that I will take Malaria medication is for my upcoming trip to Simeulue.
 Research before, talk to a doctor and make the call.

 Oh, bring a few tee shirts to wear at night.
 I always end up wearing half of the tees I bring!
+Here are some cool tee shirts if you’re in need of a refresh.

 Did I miss something?
 Tell me in the comments…